TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 Once installed, you can confirm functionality by runing the command `taq start sandbox` which will start a sandbox with the default `local` configuration

+> ### :page_with_curl: Note
-The project you install it on must be initialized by NPM.
+> The project you install it on must be initialized by NPM.
 This only needs to be done once on a project and is accomplished by running the command:
 ```shell
 npm init -y
 ```